 Marjoram Benefits: May Help Reduce Diabetes Risk

 Diabetes is an ever-growing health problem with modern lifestyles.
-While nutrition intake is key, herbs like marjoram are proving possibly used to help with this debilitating disease.
+While nutrition intake is key, herbs like marjoram are possibly used to help with this debilitating disease.

 For example, marjoram essential oil use was able to help a protein involved in insulin production in a cell study.
 New classes of expensive drugs also have this action to help treat diabetes and reduce blood sugar.
 You may have heard of these drugs; they are very expensive.
 They include Januvia (Sitagliptin), Galvus (Vildagliptin), Onglyza (Saxagliptin), and Tradjenta (Linagliptin).